 Dredged material quantities are relatively small for the alternatives, ranging from 2,000 to 3,000 cubic yards and comprising boulders.
 For each alternative, boulder and rock debris would be incorporated into the breakwater structures as fill material to the extent practicable.
-An evaluation of the effects of its proposed discharge under Section 404(b)(1) of the Clean Water Act, will be made available.
-Compliance with Section 401 for water quality certification from the State of Alaska Department of Environmental Conservation is also anticipated.
+An evaluation of the effects of its proposed discharge under Section 404(b)(1) of the Clean Water Act is available as an appendix to the Environmental Assessment.
+Compliance with Section 401 for water quality certification from the State of Alaska Department of Environmental Conservation has been received.
 Because of the small size of proposed discharge, and the similarity of the discharged material (i.e., large rock placed for the construction of the breakwaters) to the existing sediments, the determination has been made that compensatory mitigation under Section 404 is not warranted.
+Furthermore, no compensatory mitigation is needed as there are no impacts to significant resources.